damirgafic/BasketballData/README.md

 that went through all 30 NBA team rosters.
 I then had a list of players from each team, but I discovered I had duplicates as well.
 Those duplicates were from players that played for more than one team during the 2019-2020 NBA season.
 To solve this issue, I created a function to delete duplicates.
 Then I created a function to scrape an individual player's statistics by visiting their webpage.
-During this process I noticed one of the players url was showing they were under the /p/ index on the players table but he was actually under another letter.
+During this process I noticed one of the players URL was showing they were under the /p/ index on the players table, but this player was actually under another letter by mistake.
 I found this bizarre and emailed the website team to address this issue.

 While the scraper traversed through the players, I did have some errors, such as players that did not have a contract during the season.